gSchool/angular-11-curriculum/10-testing/01-explained.md

 - Saves Time
     - Tests not properly written or nonexistent make diagnosing and resolving bugs a potentially tedious task.
 At times the stacktrace and error message don't bring us to the exact location of the problem; requiring us to manually log inputs and output until we spot the issue.
 - Save Money
     - As developers our ability to maximize our efficiency and quality is a major responsibility.
-If we are wasting time debugging untested code we are making the best use of our time.
+If we are wasting time debugging untested code we are not making the best use of our time.
 - Save Energy
     - Debugging can be frustrating, especially when it isn't your code you are trying to fix and test.
 Ensuring we test appropriately helps everybody involved enjoy our code a little more.